Some of the links in this post may be affiliate links. See our disclosure for more info.

 When your priorities change, or if you’re looking for something new to read, go back to this list.

 Do you know someone who should be on this list?
-Let me know by tweeting me @CharleyWrites, or put it in the comments.
-I’m always on the lookout for new blogs to read.
+Let us know in the comments.
+We’re always on the lookout for new blogs to read.
+We hope you find a few that encourage you too.